The Most Advanced System for Neuron Tracing and Reconstruction, Quantitative Neuron Analysis, and 3D Brain Mapping

-Researchers have reconstructed and analyzed tens of thousands of neurons using Neurolucida, leading to advances in areas of neuroscience including neurodegenerative diseases, neuropathy, memory, and behavior, as well as advances in other research fields such as ophthalmology.
-Neurolucida is cited over 7 times more than all other available neuron tracing programs combined (Halavi, Hamilton, Parekh, & Ascoli, 2012).
-And, according to a recently published paper, "the most widely used and versatile system to produce neuronal reconstruction is Neurolucida."
+Researchers have reconstructed and analyzed tens of thousands of neurons using Neurolucida, leading to hundreds of advances in the understanding of neurodegenerative diseases, neuropathy, memory, and behavior, and advances in other research fields such as ophthalmology.
+Neurolucida is cited over 10 times more than all other available neuron tracing programs combined (Halavi, Hamilton, Parekh, & Ascoli, 2012).
+And, according to another study, Neurolucida is "the most widely used and versatile system to produce neuronal reconstruction."
 (P. Aguiar, M. Souda, P. Szucs, 2013)

 Neurolucida fully integrates with your microscope and associated hardware to reduce manual work and to speed up data collection.
 It can: